 Edward Harris Rabbits

-Edward Harris Rabbits (1818 – 1874) was born the son of an agricultural labourer in Frome, Somerset.
+Edward Harris Rabbits (1818 – 1874) was born in Frome, Somerset, the son of an agricultural labourer.

-E H Rabbits borrowed a capital of half a crown and established himself as a shoe maker and retailer in Newington, London.
+Edward Rabbits borrowed half a crown and established himself as a shoe maker and retailer in Newington, London.
 His factory was at the Elephant Buildings, Newington Butts.

 The E H Rabbits shoe factory was described as one of the largest in the world by 1861.
 With a height of 68 feet, it was one of the tallest industrial buildings in London.
 The warehouse constantly employed nearly 400 people.
 Well-heated and well-lit, it also contained a sixty foot-long lecture hall for the discussion of religion and philanthropy.